timescale/docs/mst/saml-okta-mst.md

 1. In the `Assignments` tab of the Okta application, click Assign` to assign users or groups to the application.

-1. In the `Sign On` tab of the application on Okta, click the `View Setup Instructions` and gather the required information to configure Okta in MST.
+1. In the `Sign On` tab of the Okta application, click `View Setup Instructions` and gather the required information to configure Okta in MST.
 1. Download the *Certificate file* that you require to configure Okta in MST.